 Russian, Spanish, Italian, German, French, Dutch and Brazilian

-Portuguese translations of TIG and other materials
+Portuguese translations of Brink's writing and other materials

 Deadly toxic chemical hazard warning by Sigma Chemical Co. on tiny 25 mg bottles of AZT supplied to research laboratories (move your cursor over the magnifying glass to read it).
 You obviously don't find this advice on GlaxoSmithKline's AZT label, or in its package insert recommending a daily dose of up to sixty times as much to be taken every day until you die.
 Or let's face it: who would ever swallow it?